Showdown Ski Area: Geography

 The Ski Area is near Kings Hill Pass in a high elevation area of the Little Belt Mountains.
 The ski area sits on Porphyry Peak (elev 8200 ft.), one of the tallest mountains in the range.
 One of the most difficult runs is Glory Hole and one of the easiest runs is Teds Tumble.

+Climate

+Porphyry is a Remote Automated Weather Station located near the summit of Porphyry Peak within the Showdown Ski Area.
+Porphyry Peak has a subalpine climate (Köppen Dfc), bordering on an Alpine climate (Köppen ET).